EricR/obsidian-sagecell/README.md

 # obsidian-sagecell

-Obsidian plugin for embedding Sage computations into notes.
+Obsidian plugin for executing Sage computations in notes.

 ## Installation and Configuration